 Gedong Songo Temple is not just one temple.
 But it’s a cluster of Hindu temples located in Semarang, Central Java.
-The temple or Candi Gedong Songo, that’s what the locals called – located on the slopes of Mt.
+The temple or Candi Gedong Songo, that’s what the locals called – is located on the slopes of Mt.
 Ungaran.
 Researchers believe that this temple complex was built between the 8 and 9th centuries.

 Besides the structure, both temples were also made of volcanic stones.
 In addition to that, both are believed and claimed to be the oldest Hindu temples in Java.
 But Gedung Songo temple features not just an ancient structure.
-The attractions have grown big enough to include a pine park, a sulfuric wading pool.
+The attractions have grown big enough to include a pine park and a sulfuric wading pool.
 And last the newly established photo spot called the Ayanaz.

 Gedong Songo The Five Temples

 Gedong Songo in Javanese means nine buildings.
 But despite its name, there are actually only five temples inside the complex.
 There used to be nine temples but four have been broken beyond repair.
 And the remaining five are still intact after going through restorations.

 There are some distances between the temples.
 In total, the five temples are situated on a plot of land that spans almost 4km wide.
 The first Gedong Songo temple is situated not too far from the main gate.
 From there, the journey to the second, third, and so on is walking uphill.
 And when the day is sunny, tourists could catch a glimpse of the fifth shrine from the first temple.

 There is another leisurely way to absorb the temple’s beauty besides circling it on foot.
 Luckily, the management provides a horseback riding service.
 It starts from the first temple and could take guests up to the farthest one.

 The location is right before the first temple, where the horse stable and guides line up.
 The fee to ride on the horse depends on the distance and how many spots trippers would like to visit.
 While the price for this service ranges from Rp50.000 to Rp150.000.